Charleston, West Virginia Truck Accident Attorneys

 - Federal motor carrier safety regulations must be strictly followed.

 Truck drivers and their employers owe the public a duty to drive according to specific rules and guidelines for safety purposes.
 Many accidents are caused when these rules are not followed.
-For example, if the truck driver drives more than the allowed number of hours, s/he may be fatigued.
-Driver fatigue causes many truck accidents.
-The accident attorneys at Tiano O’Dell, PLLC have a wealth of experience in Federal Regulations of Trucking Accidents and may conduct a thorough investigation to determine the cause of the negligence that contributed to your accident and consequent injuries.
+For example, if the truck driver drives more than the allowed number of hours, he or she may be fatigued, which can lead to catastrophic accidents.
+The West Virginia truck accident attorneys at Tiano O’Dell, PLLC have a wealth of experience in Federal Regulations of Trucking Accidents and may conduct a thorough investigation to determine the cause of the negligence that contributed to your accident and consequent injuries.

 Truck accidents happen for various reasons.
-Any truck accident claim will entail a thorough investigation, and the cause of the accident usually determines liability for the resulting damages.
+Any claim will entail a thorough investigation, and the cause of the accident usually determines liability for the resulting damages.

-- Poor maintenance.
-Trucking companies must ensure their trucks receive appropriate regular maintenance.
+Trucking companies must ensure their large trucks receive appropriate regular maintenance.
 Failure to perform maintenance or inadequate maintenance can easily lead to catastrophic breakdowns and accidents.
 The party responsible for the truck’s maintenance would likely absorb liability for such an accident.

 The reality is that trucking accidents happen for various reasons, but the common denominator among all truck accidents is they generally cause significantly more damage than collisions between smaller passenger cars.
 Truck accident victims often sustain severe injuries and substantial economic losses.